9 nights sailing from Baltimore Apr 26 on

 Prices are in US dollars, per person, based on double occupancy.
 Prices are subject to change without notice by cruise lines until a deposit has been made, and must be reconfirmed at time of booking.
 Prices include port charges but do not include airfare or (where applicable) airport or government taxes or fees.

-Additional Grandeur of the Seas sailing dates with this itinerary (Freeport, Bahamas may be substituted)
+Additional Grandeur of the Seas sailing dates with this itinerary (Freeport, Bahamas or Key West, FL may be substituted)

 Jan 3, 24 2019

 May 2, 30

 Sep 19 2019

 Oct 17 2019

 Grandeur of the Seas Cruises with a different itinerary

 For things to do and see in Charleston, CLICK HERE